YBL123/sei-group-project/README.md

 export default PlantMapThumbnail
 ```

 The PlantMapThumbnail is called on in the ShowPlant component.
+The props are passed down to the lat and lon from the address entered in the auto-complete location search input in the add plant/edit plant page.

 ```javascript
      <PlantMapThumbnail